cyperfection/ansible-role-samba-insecure/README.md

 ## Default share

 The complete root filesystem will be shared (share name: system) writeable as root for guests!
-Very unsecure!!!
+Very insecure!!!

 ## Configure shares